Enhanced six operations and base change theorem for higher Artin stacks: Summary and complements for torsion coefficients

-Let $f\colon Y\to X$ be a morphism of schemes.
-Then $f^*$ preserves constructible complexes by \cite[IX 2.4 (iii)]{SGA4}.
-Moreover, $\sK\in \cD(X,\lambda)$ is locally bounded below (resp.\ from above) if and only if there exists a Zariski open covering $(U_i)_{i\in I}$ of $X$ such that $\sK\res U_i$ is bounded below (resp.\ from above).
-It follows that $f^*$ preserves locally bounded complex from below (resp.\ from above).
-Therefore, Definition \ref{5de:constr} is compatible with the following.
+Note that we do not require constructible complexes to be bounded in either direction.
+Note that $\sfK\in\cD(X,\lambda)$ is locally bounded from below (resp.\ from above) if and only if there exists a Zariski open covering $(U_i)_{i\in I}$ of $X$ such that $\sfK\res U_i$ is bounded from below (resp.\ from above).

+\begin{lem} Let $f\colon Y\to X$ be a morphism of schemes.
+Let $\sfK$ be an object of $\cD(X,\lambda)$.
+If $\sfK$ is constructible (resp.\ locally bounded from below, resp.\ locally bounded from above), then $f^*\sfK$ satisfies the same property.
+The converse holds when $f$ is surjective and locally of finite presentation. \end{lem}

+\begin{proof} The constructible case follows from \cite{SGA4}*{Expos\'{e} ix, Propositions 2.4(iii), 2.8}.
+For the locally bounded case we use the characterization by open coverings.
+The first assertion is then clear.
+For the second assertion, by \cite{SGA4}*{Expos\'{e} ix, Lemme 2.8.1} we may assume $f$ flat, hence open.
+In this case the image of an open covering of $Y$ is an open covering of $X$. \end{proof}